EnigmaCurry/curlbomb/README.md

 inside it.
-This won't work for sourcing environment variables in your shell, so use --unwrapped when you want to use source. --disable-postback prevents the command from being piped back to the server (as source doesn't have any output.)
+This won't work for sourcing environment variables in your shell, so use --unwrapped when you want to use source. --disable-postback prevents the command from being piped back to the server (as source doesn't have any output, and strangely fails to do it's job when you do pipe it somewhere else.)

 `--disable-postback` Disables sending client output to the server.
 Note that --log-posts will have no effect with this enabled.